White genocide conspiracy theory: Canada

 In June 2017, far-right political commentator Faith Goldy endorsed the conspiracy theory.
 Publishing a video for The Rebel Media called "White Genocide in Canada?", Goldy compared the shifting demographics of Canada and its immigration policies to "white genocide".
 Goldy has been described by GQ magazine as "one of Canada's most prominent propagandists" for the theory.
 Later that month, Vice Media co-founder Gavin McInnes promoted the conspiracy theory after stating that white women having abortions and immigration is "leading to white genocide in the West".
 He also claimed "white genocide" was "much more intense" in South Africa.
-McInnes is one of the main leaders of the far-right factions that believe in the conspiracy theory.
+McInnes is one of the main leaders of a far-right faction that believes in the conspiracy theory.

 In December 2017, YouTuber Stefan Molyneux pushed the conspiracy theory, claiming there was a "demographic decline among the whites that is happening in Europe and in North America", that supposedly predicted a "quasi-extinction" of white people.
 Molyneux, an advocate of the theory, in February 2018 published a video regarding the concept, titled "White Farmers Slaughtered in South Africa", which interviewed fellow white genocide conspiracy theorist Lauren Southern.
 Southern, a far-right activist, has frequently pushed white genocide rhetoric, using it as an argument against immigration.
 She has advocated for European countries to refuse refugees from Africa and Asia, saying that immigration would lead to white genocide, and has been labelled in media as a "booster" for the conspiracy at large.
 In 2018, Southern produced a documentary called Farmlands about post-Apartheid farm violence in South Africa.

 In March 2019, white supremacist Paul Fromm was reported to have endorsed the "white genocide" themed (The Great Replacement) manifesto of the Christchurch mosque shooting perpetrator.
 Referring to it as "cogent" and a "historical document", Fromm republished the manifesto on his website, stating that he agreed with its analysis.